All incoming undergraduate students must have a laptop.

 - Microsoft Office Professional 2010 or 2013

-Software can be purchased at educational discounts through the Campus Computer Store.
+Software can be purchased at educational discounts through the Rensselaer Collegiate Store.

 An important note to Mac users and all students who choose to bring their own laptops to campus